 - It is compatible with SQL.
 It allows us to use all the SQL statements, data manipulation, cursor handling, transaction statements in PL/SQL blocks.
 There is no need for conversion between the two of them.

 - It is easy to maintain the subprogram as only one copy is stored in the database server, which can be accessed by all the clients and applications using it.

 - It supports scalability by the access of centralized processing on database servers, allowing multiple concurrent users to access it on a single node.

-- It supports Portability, as the applications are written in PL/SQL, are portable to computer Operating System and hardware where the Oracle database is present and working properly.
+- It supports Portability, as the applications are written in PL/SQL, are portable to computer Operating systems and hardware where the Oracle database is present and working properly.

-- It provides very easy and expressive syntax, which is very easy to understand if someone is familiar with any programming languages.
+- It provides very easy and expressive syntax, which is very easy to understand if someone is familiar with any programming language.